Can workers refuse to be paid in virtual currency?

 • @ Email: zhiminglawfirm@126.com

-• WeChat ID:zhiminglawyer01
+• WeChat ID: zhiminglawyer01

-• 💬 WeChat: gd_zhiming
+• 💬 WeChat Official Account: gd_zhiming

 Consultation QR Code

-Scan the QR code for consultation
+Scan to add consultation QR code

 Law Firm Official Account